Nigeria's Boko Haram threatens to sell kidnapped schoolgirls

 Lagosians normally express a degree of shoulder-shrugging apathy about the violence plaguing the north, but on Monday hundreds gathered outside the Lagos state secretariat to demand security forces do more to rescue the girls.

 "This is the beginning.
 Until the girls are back, we will continue.
-I think this is the first step and we will mobilize more and more people," said Charlotte Obidairo of Youth Empowerment and Development Nigeria, a non-governmental organization.
+I think this is the first step and we will mobilise more and more people," said Charlotte Obidairo of Youth Empowerment and Development Nigeria, a non-governmental organisation.

 Protests could become a major headache for the government if they continue and coincide with the WEF event, where security arrangements will involve some 6,000 troops.